MohammedAly22/ChatMyPDF/README.md

 - ✅ Multi-PDF query support.
 - ✅ Multi-Modal RAG questions including images and tables.
 - ✅ Fine-tuned retrieval using metadata filters.
+- ✅ Using a more optimized document re-ranker (e.g., LM-based re-reranking or log-prob based reranking).
 ---

 ### **💬 Have Questions?**